gbowerman/twitter-code/azurefunctions/twitreport/readme.md

-# Social media reporter function for Teams
+# Social media reporter for Teams

 This Python-based Twitter search tool is designed to be triggered as an Azure Function using a daily Timer Trigger, and post to a Microsoft Teams webhook.